-- 1. Click Security, ACL. - 2.
-Select Configure Interface from the Step list. - 3.
-Select IP, MAC or IPv6 from the Type list. - 4.
-Select a port.
+- 1. Click Security, ACL.

+- 2. Select Configure Interface from the Step list.

+- 3. Select Configure from the Action list.

+- 4. Select IP, MAC or IPv6 from the Type options.

+- 5. Select a port.

-- 5. Select the name of an ACL from the ACL list. - 6.
-Click Apply.
+- 6. Select the name of an ACL from the ACL list.

+- 7. Click Apply.

-Figure 206: Binding a Port to an ACL
+Figure 208: Binding a Port to an ACL

-Configuring ACL Mirroring
+ACL Mirroring

-After configuring ACLs, use the Security > ACL > Configure Interface (Add Mirror) page to mirror traffic matching an ACL from one or more source ports to a target port for real-time analysis.
+Configuring After configuring ACLs, use the Security > ACL > Configure Interface (Add Mirror) page to mirror traffic matching an ACL from one or more source ports to a target port for real-time analysis.
 You can then attach a logic analyzer or RMON probe to the target port and study the traffic crossing the source VLAN(s) in a completely unobtrusive manner.